-$1.6 million painting makes first public display, and other highlights from ART X Lagos
+$1.6 million painting first public display, and other highlights from ART X Lagos

 arts

-$1.6 million Ben Enwonwu painting makes first public display, and other highlights from ART X Lagos
+First public display of $1.6 million Ben Enwonwu painting, and other highlights from ART X Lagos

 Updated 5th November 2018